 Specific gravity: 1,25

-Storage: The activator may attack the fibreglass and some plastics.
+Storage; The activator may attack fiberglass and some plastics.
 Store in metal or high density polypropylene containers.

 Development no. 119812

 A new binder system for producing pourable, quick setting insulation materials.
 It can be used with vermiculite, perlite or other lightweight materials.